poojanagrawal/mesalabs-day1/lab1/README.md

 ```

 3. Next, to add the core overshooting, we need to add in some new fields, shown below.
-Before you try to do so, have a look at the questions below.
+But before you plug this into your inlist, have a look at the questions below.

 ```fortran
 overshoot_zone_type(1) = 'burn_H'